How can I find out why my Mac has restarted?

 -128 is an alias for

 -112 tells us that it is “Probably memory related” which at least narrows it down.

-I won’t know it since some of the most authoritative information can often be found in PDF randomly floating around the internet and it’s better than nothing!
+I don’t doubt that result since some of the most authoritative information can often be found in PDFs randomly floating around the internet!

 For anyone wondering, my coworker has a new laptop on the way regardless, since he can’t work with it constantly rebooting.